Adam-Alive/personal-finance-tracker/TESTING.md

 -   This error confirmed that, since I had added a comma separator, the data was now a string, not an integer, so could not be processed mathematically.

--   **Fix:**
--   I therefore changed the code so that the comma separators were added after the `surplus` comparisons with 0.
+-   **Fix:** I therefore changed the code so that comma separators were added after the `surplus` comparisons with 0.
 See new lines 181 and 183 below:

 ![screenshot](documentation/bugs/bug-5-3.png)